Four goals from nine shots – Nketiah’s predatory instinct for Arsenal | Goal.com

 Nkietah scored from close range at the end of Bukayo Saka’s low cross in the 26th minute.

-Despite Sam Surridge’s late goals for the Cherries, the North Londoners held their nerves to seal a fifth round berth.
+Despite Sam Surridge’s late goals for the Cherries, the North Londoners held their nerve to seal a fifth round berth.

-The game against Bournemouth was his first under manager Arteta since his recall from loan at Leeds United at the beginning of January.
+The game against Bournemouth was Nketiah's first under manager Mikel Arteta since his recall from loan at Leeds United at the beginning of January.

 Nkietah now shifts his attention to Sunday’s Premier League game as Arsenal head to Turf Moor to take on a Burnley side who sit level with them on 30 points.